Django-Simple-API/django-simple-api/README.md

 | extra          | any additional keyword arguments will be added as is to the schema|

 When you finish the above tutorial, you can already declare parameters well.
-If you have registered the `SimpleApiMiddleware` middleware, then all parameters will be automatically verified, and the detailed information of these parameters will be displayed in the interface document.
-The following will teach you how to generate the interface document.
+Next, you can use the functions of "parameter verification" and "document generation".

 ### Parameter verification

-Add `SimpleApiMiddleware` to your `MIDDLEWARE` in settings:
+If you want to use the "parameter verification" function, you must register the middleware like this:

 ```python
 MIDDLEWARE = [